 Enschede is a student city, offering a range of student housing both on and off the University of Twente campus.
 In general, student accommodation is relatively easy to find, but with lots of students looking for a place to live at the start of term, we recommend that you start looking early.

 If you are a student from abroad, the University of Twente’s International Office can help you find furnished accommodation.
-Check out the international student website for further details: http://www.utwente.nl/internationalstudents/housing.
+Check out the international student housing website for further details.

-If you would prefer unfurnished housing, this website has more information about alternative accommodation: http://www.utwente.nl/internationalstudents/housing/alternative/.
+If you would prefer unfurnished housing, the alternative accommodation website has more information about this subject.

 Is my English good enough?

 As the programme is taught entirely in English, so you will need a high level of English proficiency (CEFR, B2/C1 level; minimum IELTS score of 6.0, or equivalent).
 As a Dutch high school graduate at pre-university level (VWO), your English will be sufficient.
-For more detailed information about the language requirements, go to this website: http://www.utwente.nl/admissionoffice/Bachelor/files/languagerequirements/.
+For more detailed information check the language requirements.